- Western Region Prisons

-The General Assembly provided $8.4 million for replacement of the old prison with a new 312 bed facility as part of the $28.5 million Emergency Prison Facilities Development program authorized in 1987.
+In 1987, the General Assembly provided $8.4 million for replacement of the old prison with a new 312 bed facility as part of the $28.5 million Emergency Prison Facilities Development program.
 The new prison, located about three miles from the old site, opened in May 1989.

 The prison has three dormitories and seven support buildings.
 Craggy was the first state prison to install an electronic intrusion system security fence to alert staff to attempted perimeter breaches or escapes.

 Inmates may participate in the A New Direction Program, formerly known as Drug Alcohol Recovery Treatment (DART) program.
 AND is an intensive inpatient treatment in a fast moving, 28 day treatment cycle with lectures, films, educational and therapy groups, as well as individual counseling.
 Inmates work with professional staff and peer counselors.
 AND relies heavily on the principles of Alcoholics and Narcotics Anonymous with group meetings available in the evenings.

 Asheville/Buncombe Technical Community College works with the prison to provide vocational classes in Food Service Technology and Facility Maintenance.
 Classes for adult education and preparation for the GED testing are also available.

 Still operating at the old prison site is a Correction Enterprises laundry.
 Eight Correction Enterprises employees supervise 56 minimum-custody inmates working in the laundry.
 Other inmate medium-custody assignments include Department of Transportation road crews, facility maintenance, janitorial, grounds keeping and food service positions at the prison.

 The state opted to close the old prison and build a new one as part of the Epps v Martin settlement agreement.

 Days and Hours are as follows:

 Sunday 8:30 - 10:30 a.m.; 12:30 – 2:30 p.m.; and 3 – 5 p.m.